• Skip to main content

 Visit this website to find tips for planning to travel.

-Air Travel When you have a Lung Condition
+Air Travel when you have a Lung Condition

 The US National Institute of Health offers guidelines for traveling by air.